Siddhartha335/Everything-about-React/README.md

 1. You can find projects and my work(code) in this repository.

-    #### Clock app -> Using all the functionalities of react like props,reusable components, and handling dynamic data's using HOOKs such as useState.
+    #### Clock app -> Using all the functionalities of react like props and handling dynamic data's using HOOKs such as useState.

-    #### Calculator App -> Understanding How React works and why it uses Virtual DOM to manipulate or update the state.
+    #### Calculator App -> Understanding How React works and why it uses Virtual DOM to update the state which takes less memory compared to actual DOM.

     #### Todo app -> using Context API and useReducer hook to manage complex states by dispatching an action object.